-Ken Goldberg is craigslist Distinguished Professor of New Media at UC Berkeley.
-He teaches, makes art installations, and supervises research in Robotics, Automation, and New Media.
-His artwork and research explore contemporary issues in technology.
+Ken Goldberg teaches and supervises research in Robotics, Automation, and New Media.
 Ken holds dual degrees in Electrical Engineering and Economics from the University of Pennsylvania (1984) and a PhD from Carnegie Mellon University (1990).
-He joined the UC Berkeley faculty in 1995 and is Professor of Industrial Engineering and Operations Research, with secondary appointments in EECS and the School of Information.
-Ken has published over 150 peer-reviewed technical papers on algorithms for robotics, automation, and social information filtering, and he holds eight U.S. patents.
+He joined the UC Berkeley faculty in 1995 and is Professor of Industrial Engineering and Operations Research, with secondary appointments in EECS, the School of Information, Art Practice, and the UCSF Dept of Radiation Oncology.
+Ken and his co-authors have published over 200 peer-reviewed technical papers on algorithms for robotics, automation, and social information filtering, and he holds eight U.S. patents.
 He is Editor-in-Chief of the

 - J. van den Berg, P. Abbeel, and K. Goldberg, "LQG-MP: Optimized Path Planning for Robots with Motion Uncertainty and Imperfect State Information," in Proceedings of Robotics: Science and Systems (RSS), 2010.

 - J. van den Berg, S. Miller, D. Duckworth, H. Hu, X. Fu, K. Goldberg, and P. Abbeel, "Superhuman Performance of Surgical Tasks by Robots using Iterative Learning from Human-Guided Demonstrations (Best Medical Robotics Paper Award)," in Proceedings 2010 Conference on Robotics and Automation (ICRA), 2010.